California Environmental Quality Act: Environmental Impact Report (EIR)

 According to case law, the environmental impact report (EIR) is at "the heart of CEQA".
 An EIR serves to inform governmental agencies and the public of a project's environmental impacts.
 Further, an EIR is required to propose mitigations and alternatives which may reduce or avoid any significant adverse environmental impacts; as the EIR is considered the heart of CEQA, mitigation and alternatives are considered the heart of the EIR.
 One alternative that a lead agency must usually consider is the no project alternative, that is, cancellation of the project, with the future instead unfolding according to existing plans (i.e., the status quo).
 Among all the alternatives, the EIR identifies the environmentally superior alternative; if the environmentally superior alternative is the no project alternative, the EIR identifies the environmentally superior alternative among the other alternatives.

 The EIR process begins with the circulation of a Notice of Preparation (NOP) which informs the public, responsible agencies, trustee agencies, and the OPR that an EIR will be prepared for a given project.
 The NOP must include sufficient project description details and likely environmental effects such that agencies and public citizens can provide meaningful comments on the proposed project for analysis in the EIR.
 The NOP comment period is no shorter than 30 days.
 After preparation of the draft EIR, a Notice of Completion (NOC) must be submitted to the Office of Planning and Research which includes project location, location of review copies, and public comment review period information.
 The lead agency must provide public notice of the draft EIR at the same time it issues the NOC.
 This notice must include the location of any public meetings intended to solicit comments on the draft EIR.
 If the draft EIR is circulated through the State Clearinghouse, then the public comment period must be 45 days minimum.
 The lead agency must prepare a final EIR before approving the project.
 The contents of a final EIR are specified in §15132 of the CEQA guidelines, but responses to draft EIR comments are the focus of the document.
 The lead agency then certifies the final EIR and issues its findings.
 Should significant and unavoidable impacts remain after mitigation, a Statement of Overriding Considerations must be prepared.
 Finally, the lead agency may decide whether or how to approve or carry out the project at which time a notice of determination (NOD) must be filed within five days of approval.
 Appeal periods and litigation avenues remain after the NOD.

-Comparisons to similar laws

-Similar laws at the federal and state levels require environmental impact analysis before commencing major projects.